Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

+\paragraph{Evaluation Datasets} Our dataset selection, aimed at fair measurement of various probability-based prompt selection methods, is guided by several factors.
+We favor the datasets previously used in research, those encompassing diverse domains, and datasets where prompt selection is meaningful.
+We exclude the datasets where all prompts underperform a random baseline or where a naive baseline of selecting the mode label could excel due to high imbalance.
+By excluding the datasets with high imbalance, we aim to avoid the false positive cases where a failed algorithm that collapses to select one label regardless of the input is evaluated as a competitive method by chance.

-Furthermore, since the methods we aim to test are probability-based selection methods, we select datasets with diverse target label types and distributions.
-For datasets where the choice is statically fixed for all evaluation instances, we categorize the datasets according to their label distribution into balanced (label distribution is about 5:5) and unbalanced (otherwise).
-On the other hand, copa, piqa, story, and hella belong to the dynamic category because the answer choices are sentences and vary dynamically for each evaluation instance.
+The selected datasets have diverse label types and distributions, and we categorize them based on their label distributions into balanced (label distribution is about 1:1), unbalanced (otherwise), and dynamic\footnote{The answer choices are sentences and vary dynamically for each evaluation instance.
 In these datasets, the label index is not connected to some concept, unlike the datasets with static choices (e.g., 0 is negative and 1 is positive in sst2), so the ratio of labels is not meaningful.
-However, all the datasets of dynamic categories that we use have balanced label distribution.
+However, all the datasets of dynamic categories that we use have balanced label distribution.} categories.
+The 13 datasets selected through this process are shown in Table~\ref{tab:dataset}.\footnote{\citet{imdb,wang2019glue,Zhang2015CharacterlevelCN,Moniz2018MultiSourceSF,barbieri2020tweeteval,mohammad2018semeval,van2018semeval,wang2019superglue,socher2013recursive,Bisk2020,mostafazadeh2017lsdsem,zellers2019hellaswag}}